 For the 2013-2021 planning period, the City's RHNA allocation is 413 dwelling units for moderate income sites and 907 dwelling units for above moderate income.
 As of December 31, 2017, 4 moderate income dwelling units and 784 above moderate income dwelling units, including accessory dwelling units, had received building permits during the projection period beginning January 1, 2010.
 Another 108 above moderate income units had been approved by the City, for a total of 892 above moderate income units constructed or permitted.
-Accounting for the new construction and approved projects and the estimated accessory dwelling units (ADUs) made available to moderate income households during the planning period, the City's remaining RHNA allocation is 355 moderate income dwelling units and 15 above moderate income dwelling units.
+Accounting for the new construction and approved projects, the City's remaining RHNA allocation is 409 moderate income dwelling units and 15 above moderate income dwelling units.